 This course provides an understanding of all aspects of fire insurance with a major emphasis on its function, type of carriers, provisions, and how rating systems are established.
 Additionally, it examines handling of risk and settlement claims.
-3 lecture hours per week 3 credit hours

 FST 116 - Fire Safety Code